crvlh/Optical-Fiber-Macrobend-Sensor-Spectral-Data/README.md

 These data are intended to:

-1. Support reproducibility of the results presented in the article.
+1. Support the reproducibility of the results presented in the article.
 2. Provide a resource for further analysis of optical fiber sensors and deformation monitoring.
 3. Enable validation of the proposed methodology in related studies.